 Best way to taste wine – easy steps

-You are at a tasting room, and the server pours a small amount of wine in your glass.
+You are in a tasting room, and the server pours a small amount of wine in your glass.
 Now, what?
 Discover the secrets and techniques of wine tasting.
-Following these wine tasting steps and you will look like a wine tasting pro.
-Enjoy the beauty of wine while looking just like a wine sommelier!
-As the old saying goes: “Look like you, have been here before.”
+Following these wine tasting steps and you will look like a wine pro.
+Wine tasting is not a hard thing to do.

 Take a look at the color of the wine.
 Look for the clarity of the wine and the brilliance of the color.
 The wines will vary in their intensity of color.
 Hold the glass towards the light.